oracle/weblogic-kubernetes-operator/site/manually-creating-domain.md

 First, make a copy of `create-weblogic-domain-inputs.yaml` and customize it.

-Next, choose and create a directory that generated weblogic operator related files will be stored in, e.g. /path/to/weblogic-operator-output-directory
+Next, choose and create a directory that generated operator related files will be stored in, e.g. /path/to/weblogic-operator-output-directory

 Then, execute the script, pointing it at your inputs file and output directory: